nnekauf/project-2-sinatra/spec.md

     - Outfits belong to a User
 - [x] Include user accounts with unique login attribute (username or email)
     - All Users validates uniquness of username
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+    - All Outfits have all CRUD capabilities
 - [ ] Ensure that users can't modify content created by other users
 - [ ] Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)